crista/exercises-in-programming-style/21-defensive/README.md

   arguments and either returns something sensible when the arguments are unreasonable or assigns them reasonable values

-- All code blocks check for all possible errors and escape the block when things go wrong
+- All code blocks check for possible errors and escape the block when things go wrong, setting the state to something reasonable

 Possible names:

 - Defensive
+- Realistic
-- Pessimistic
+- Hopeful
-- Never trust the caller nor the callee
+- Shit happens, life goes on